SwiftOnSecurity/sysmon-config/README.md

 Should serve as a great starting point to tune Sysmon for your environment - implement it on test systems and add entries to screen out uninteresting events.
 Should give you an idea of what's possible for Sysmon.
 It demonstrates a lot of what I wish I knew when I began in 2014.

+Because virtually every line is commented and sections are marked with explanations, it should also function as a tutorial for Sysmon and a guide to critical monitoring areas in Windows systems.

-Pull requests are welcome, new additions will be credited in-line.
+Pull requests are welcome, new additions will be credited in-line or on Git.

-Note: Exact syntax and filtering choices are highly deliberate to catch appropriate entries and to have as little performance impact as possible.
-Sysmon's abilities are different than some built-in Windows auditing features, so some compromises have been made.
+Note: Exact syntax and filtering choices are deliberate to catch appropriate entries and to have as little performance impact as possible.
+Sysmon's filtering abilities are different than the built-in Windows auditing features, so often a different approach is taken than the normal static listing of every possible important area.

 ## Use ##
 ### Install ###